AmiJoba22/RateMD-Datapipe/README.md

     - Week 5: Final Report, Presentation and Submission
         - Complete README, presentation slides and tableau visuals
 - Benefits
-  - Outline the expected benefits of the project.
-  - Example:
-    - Improved data accuracy
-    - Enhanced decision-making capabilities
+  	- Reviews and ratings data can help drive decisions based on ways to improve the quality of doctor performance and specialties.
+	- Identify locations with the lowest number of practicing doctors and how to improve that population density.
+	- Information from the data can help organize job placements for aspiring doctors based on location.

 ## Business Requirements:
 Analyze and visualize doctor ratings from RateMDs to provide insights into healthcare quality accross different regions, and help patients make informed choices: